 The MPA is under the jurisdiction of Grenada’s fisheries and forestry departments, but neither agency assigns rangers to the protected area.
-That means that the efforts of the nonprofits Grenada Fund for Conservation and the Woburn Woodlands Development Organization are more important than ever.
+That means that the efforts of the nonprofits Grenada Fund for Conservation and the Woburn Woodlands Development Organization are crucial.
 These organizations conduct programs that clean up trash, teach local and national audiences about mangroves, and replant mangroves.

-A 2011 Seacology project protected mangroves here and funded viewing towers, where visitors can watch the many birds and other wildlife.
-Since then, the mangroves have grown impressively—so much, in fact, that the tower can no longer be effectively used for birdwatching, because the trees are almost as tall as the tower.
-The government has tackled this problem by trimming the mangrove trees in front of the tower, but this approach damages the mangroves and helps only temporarily.
+A 2011 Seacology project protected mangroves here and funded viewing towers, where visitors can see birds and other wildlife.
+Since then, the mangroves have grown impressively.
+In fact, the tower can no longer be effectively used for birdwatching, because the trees are almost as tall as the tower.
+The government has tackled this problem by trimming the trees, but this approach damages the mangroves and helps only temporarily.

 This project provides a more sustainable solution, which also encourages wildlife-based tourism and environmental education, by:

 Repairing the old platform.
-After ten years of heavy use by birdwatchers, school groups, and community members, the old platform needed new pillars, supports, stair treads, and railings.
+After ten years of heavy use by birdwatchers, school groups, and community members, the platform needs new supports, stair treads, and railings.

 Replacing old interpretive materials.
-The weathered signs that describe the forest’s bird community are being replaced by new panels that identify species and give general information.
+Weathered signs are being replaced by new panels that describe the forest’s bird community and give general information.

 Building a new viewing platform.
-Building a floating boardwalk platform along the shoreline, at a natural break in the mangroves, offers a better vantage for birdwatching and can be used regardless of tides and weather.
+A floating platform along the shoreline, at a natural break in the mangroves, will offer a better vantage for birdwatching and can be used regardless of tides and weather.